Extended molt phenology models improve inferences about molt duration and timing: Molt model likelihoods

-Type 5 data consist of observations of birds in pre-moult and active moult.
-Sampling is representative for these two categories, and for actively moulting birds a sufficiently linear moult index \(y\) (e.g.~percent feather mass grown) is known.
+} Type 5 data consist of observations of individuals in pre-molt and active molt.
+Sampling is representative for these two categories, and for actively molting individuals a sufficiently linear molt index \(y\) (e.g.~percent feather mass grown) is known.
 The likelihood of these observations is

 \hypertarget{type-1-2}{